 For most of us in Scotland, our homes are heated by fossil fuels that add to climate change.
 Reducing energy consumption at home is one of the most important things we can do to help end Scotland’s contribution to climate change and reach our net zero target.
 Net zero is when the amount of greenhouse gas emissions we put into the atmosphere and the amount we’re able to take out will add up to zero.

 At the moment in Scotland, around 23% of greenhouse gas emissions come from our homes and workplaces.
 Burning oil or gas to heat the water in radiators creates carbon dioxide emissions which leave the boiler via a flue.
 As well as this, many homes and buildings in Scotland are older, less well insulated and don’t keep the heat in as well as newer buildings.
 This makes them harder and more expensive to heat, which increases the total amount of emissions from heating our homes and workplaces.
 So, the energy we use in our homes and buildings is an area where we can make significant changes and improvements to reduce our emissions, at the same time as reducing our energy bills.

-Meeting our net zero target means reducing, and ultimately removing, emissions from heating our homes by switching to zero emissions heating and upgrading them to make them more energy efficient, comfortable and affordable to heat.
+Meeting our net zero target means reducing emissions at home, and ultimately removing emissions from heating our homes, by switching to renewable heating and upgrading them to make them more energy efficient, comfortable, and affordable to heat.
 The climate emergency combined with the current cost of living crisis is worrying for us all.
-But our journey to net zero – a journey that requires transformational change that we must all play our part in – will benefit our wellbeing and the wider environment.
+But our journey to net zero – a journey that requires transformational change that we must all play our part in – will benefit our wellbeing, the economy and the wider environment.
 Scotland is well used to taking world-leading action, so we’re confident that together as a nation, we can achieve this.

 of Scotland’s homes had an EPC rating of C or better